Caltech-IPAC/kete/docs/tutorials/propagation.rst

 Orbit propagation can be an immensely complicated topic, spanning from two-body Keplerian motion, to models of gravitational fields including thousands of terms.
-Being able to pick the correct amount of precision required is difficult, and NEOSpy makes a number of judicious choices which are reasonable for the vast majority of cases.
+Being able to pick the correct amount of precision required is difficult, and apohele makes a number of judicious choices which are reasonable for the vast majority of cases.

 What follows is a discussion of the pros-cons of various models of gravitational forces,